Nichiren Shōshū: Religious doctrines

-The doctrine of “Buddhist Slander”
+The doctrine of "Buddhist Slander"

-The sect seeks to eradicate all other religions and vehemently rejects all forms of religious interfaith practices as both evil and heretical, referring to any syncretism as “Slander” (謗 法, Ho–bo) against the Dharma taught by the founder Nichiren.
-It further maintains that directly supporting other religions outside the sect gains negative Karma and brings grave punishment, disasters and generational suffering.
+The sect seeks to eradicate all other religions and vehemently rejects all forms of religious interfaith practices as both evil and heretical, referring to any syncretism as "Slander" (謗 法, Ho–bo) against the Dharma taught by the founder Nichiren.
+It further maintains that directly supporting other religions outside the sect gains negative karma and brings grave punishment, disasters and generational suffering.

 The Laws of Karma and Rebirth

-The Buddhist sect teaches that human children choose to be reborn to their parents based on the parents' accumulated Karma of causes and conditions that existed from past and present lives.
-Accordingly, the sect further teaches that other life forms also generate their own Karma based on Cause and Effect that does not recognize both space and time.
-These willed rebirths includes humans, animals and other life forms (and vice versa) that choose to be reborn in whatever capacity to advance the Buddhist enlightenment of Nam-Myoho-Renge-Kyo in the Universe.
+The sect teaches that human children choose to be reborn to their parents based on the parents' accumulated karma of causes and conditions that existed from past and present lives.
+Accordingly, the sect further teaches that other life forms also generate their own karma based on cause and effect that does not recognize both space and time.
+These willed rebirths include humans, animals and other life forms (and vice versa) that choose to be reborn in whatever capacity to advance the Buddhist enlightenment of Nam-Myoho-Renge-Kyo in the universe.